Yuzhe98/galpy/Possible-galpy-extensions.md

     - [ ] Double exponential disk with a central hole (ISM model in Binney & Tremaine 2008)
     - [ ] Models 1 and 2 of Binney & Tremaine (2008) [requires the three potentials above)
     - [ ] A three-dimensional spiral potential
-    - [ ] A three-dimensional bar potential
+    - [ ] A three-dimensional bar potential: a Ferrers bar
     - [ ] A triaxial Staeckel potential in a sensible way
+    - [ ] Basis function expansions, w/ a way to compute them for a given potential.
+For example, [Hernquist & Ostriker](http://adsabs.harvard.edu/abs/1992ApJ...386..375H)
     - [x] A three-Miyamoto-Nagai disk approximation to an exponential disk from [Smith et al. (2015)](http://arxiv.org/abs/1502.00627)
 - [ ] Add adiabatically-contracted NFW potentials or add adiabatic contraction more generally